xianyingkong/diffusion-text-generation/README.md

 - `templates` - HTML and JavaScript can be found here
 - `static` - CSS can be found here
 - `config/config.yaml` - Configuration used to run the `app.py` file.
 This is mainly used to define parameters for the model.
+- `data/resources.jsonl` - A list of prompts in Shakespeare's style.
+This is for the random prompt generator.